-Coronavirus has devastated Native American communities and put a spotlight on some long-standing problems in Indian Country that have made this pandemic that much worse.
+Coronavirus devastated Native American communities and put a spotlight on some long-standing problems in Indian Country that made the pandemic that much worse.

 At the grassroots level, everyday heroes have stepped up to help and work to overcome.

 PHOENIX – Water is a precious commodity in rural Native American communities like the Navajo Nation, where a virus that requires good hygiene has taken an especially heavy toll.
 One man is looking to help, by delivering barrels of water to those in need.

 PHOENIX – There are few grocery stores in Indian Country, so as COVID-19 leaves shelves scarce, Indigenous communities are returning to their food-growing roots.

 PHOENIX – With telehealth expansion, community leaders and medical providers see a chance for improved health outcomes amid COVID-19 and beyond, but a lack of infrastructure hinders access for some on tribal lands.

 SCOTTSDALE – Considered the most respected members of Indigenous communities, elders hold immense cultural wisdom.
 But COVID-19 has hit them especially hard.